-In December 2018, the final number of offered shares and gross proceeds from the rights offering and share placement, first announced on November 29, 2018, in which a total of 8,013,306 new registered shares of Kuros sourced from the ordinary and authorized share capital with a nominal value of CHF 1.00 each, were offered at an offer price of CHF 2.50 per share.
-After completion of the share placement, 3,686,074 new registered shares for which subscription rights were not exercised, were placed in the share placement to eligible institutional investors or others.
-Combined with the 2,769,608 new registered shares, which were validly subscribed for in the rights offering, the total number of new registered shares placed in the offering at the offer price of CHF 2.50 per share amounts to 6,455,682.
-Total gross proceeds raised from the capital increase amount to CHF 16.1 million.
+In December 2019, the final number of Offered Shares and gross proceeds from the Rights Offering and Share Offering, first announced on November 19, 2019, in which a total of up to 6,405,022 new registered shares of Kuros sourced from the ordinary and authorized share capital with a nominal value of CHF 1.00 each were offered at an Offer Price of CHF 1.95 per share.
+Following the rights exercise period, 4,079,548 new registered shares for which subscription rights were not exercised were placed in the Share Offering, which was oversubscribed to eligible institutional investors or others.
+Combined with the 2,325,474 new registered shares, which were validly subscribed for in the Rights Offering, the total number of new registered shares placed in the Offering at the Offer Price of CHF 1.95 per share amounts to 6,405,022.
+Total gross proceeds raised from the capital increase amount to CHF 12.5 million.
+Transaction costs arising from capital increase in the amount of TCHF 846 have been recognized directly in equity.